 - skin irritation or dimpling

+Detection of breast cancer can happen at home with a self-exam or at a doctor's office with a mammogram.
 Once diagnosed, the doctor will run tests to determine if the lump is breast cancer, and from there, will determine if the cancer is HER2-positive.

+HER2-positive breast cancer cells do not respond well to hormone treatment.
 However, there are several other treatment options available.
 The doctor will help determine which of these treatments is best.

 HER2-positive breast cancer treatments can include: